Preparing for Psychiatry Private Practice

 Each time you contemplate the range of options between the “floor” of the standard of care and optimal care, it is imperative that you not only identify and evaluate the associated risks, but also recognize your tolerance for those risks.
 PRMS clients have complimentary access to risk managers who will advise you and help lower your risk.

 You can read more about preparing for a private practice here.
-Contact us to start building a trusted relationship with an insurance professional by calling 800-245-333 or emailing TheProgram@prms.com.
+Click here to get a personalized quote, or contact us by calling 800-245-333 or emailing TheProgram@prms.com.